Content

 The death rate in the UK is expected to increase in the next 20 years.
 By 2040, around 130,000 more people in the UK will die each year than in 2023 [1].

-As many as 90% of people who die in the UK would benefit from palliative care [2].
+As many as 90% of people who die in the UK could benefit from receiving palliative care [2].

 Who do hospices care for?

-Hospices provided direct support services to 60,000 family members, friends and carers [3].
+Hospices provided direct support services to 89,000 family members, friends and carers [3].
+This number has reduced since 2023-24.

 They also give informal support to countless more people like Hazel, whose husband Alan was diagnosed with Motor Neurone Disease (MND) in 2017.